 curled up on your ring like a snake

-the moon watches
+the moon watched

 giving away days and months and ages

-how well you speak: er
+how well you were saying the sound er

 * * *

 * The Tale of Igor’s Campaign, (Russian Slovo o polku Igoreve), masterpiece of Old Russian literature, written about the unsuccessful campaign of Prince Igor’ of Novgorod-Seversky against the polovtsy .
 Slovo was written anonymously in 1185–87 and preserved in a single manuscript, which was discovered in 1795 by A.I.
 Musin-Pushkin, published in 1800, and lost again during Napoleon’s invasion in 1812.

 ** The gulag is the acronym of government agency that administered and controlled the Soviet forced-labor camp system during the period of J. Stalin’s rule over the country.

 Featured picture by Alexander Borisenko